I3S-ESSnet/Documents/oslo-meeting/minutes.md

 Video on PXWeb in Norway : ask the communication department, contact Pedro in order to have the questions for the interview (for next month), then have text available in order to make translations

+## Architecture

+RT : for the management, focus more on cost, in order to make understand the interest of sharing

+FC : it is at the good level for the management, could have more feedbakcs from manager.
+JE : the document is for architects who have to discuss with managers

+RT : to be seen online, or to be used for a presentation in a workshop ?
+JE : many options, could be for a presentation, could be filmed, do it on your own and navigate and focus on what you want ==> it is the main idea of this deliverable, having online/remote workshops (==> also a possibility for an interactive session in Lisbon)

+RT : link parts of the presentation to the document ?
+JE : absolutely